TLMEUS/FAP-0001/README.md

 the original version.
 This will allow me to create app that will allow me to make data more dynamic, and more easily changed for different restaurants.
 Version B of the app will include to communication functions between the host and servers.

+## Version B

+In version of this app, I implemented Firebase to enable the login of users and the notification of the servers.
+This version include the ability to register a user with firestore auth to use the app with firestore capabilities.
+In future versions, this registration will be removed in favor of a separate app for registration.